top of page

 • Aging Paint Layers: Old top coats left untreated weaken over time, causing new paint to fail.

-• Primer Problems: Skipping or using the wrong primer—like a low quality option—leads to paint from peeling early.
+• Primer Problems: Skipping or using the wrong primer—like a low quality option—causes paint to peel early..

 2. Material-Specific Causes & Solutions